toanpn/editsql/DOCKER_DEPLOYMENT.md

 3. Enable the site: `ln -s /etc/nginx/sites-available/sqlite-editor.conf /etc/nginx/sites-enabled/`
 4. Test the configuration: `nginx -t`
 5. Reload Nginx: `systemctl reload nginx`

+## VPS Deployment with GitHub Actions

+The project includes automated deployment to your VPS using GitHub Actions.
+To set this up:

+### Required GitHub Secrets

+Configure the following secrets in your GitHub repository settings:

+- `VPS_HOST`: Your VPS server IP address or domain
+- `VPS_USERNAME`: Your VPS username
+- `VPS_PORT`: SSH port (usually 22)
+- `VPS_PASSWORD`: Your VPS password for SSH access

+### Deployment Process

+The deployment automatically triggers when you push to the `release` branch.
+The workflow will:

+1. Install sshpass for password-based SSH authentication
+2. Connect to your VPS via SSH using password authentication
+3. Install Docker and Git if not present
+4. Clone or update the repository
+5. Build the Docker image
+6. Stop any existing container
+7. Start a new container with the updated code

 ## Maintenance